headleyra/mc/README.md

 **ModifyChain &mdash; Code Like Lego<sup>&reg;</sup> · Manual Free System<sup>&reg;</sup>**

+A ***ModifyChain Script*** lists a 'chain' of 'modifiers' that, one by one, modify a 'buffer', eventually producing a result.

+We've registered (lol) two new terms to explain the philosphy behind this project:

 ***Code Like Lego<sup>&reg;</sup>*** describes a programming technique/environment where code is packaged into self-contained 'lego bricks' which can be easily configured, and assembled, to produce some useful result 'model'.
 Bricks and models (no matter how complex) are functionally indistinguishable, meaning